zhaque44/Cucumber/README.md

 # Amazon Shopping Cart

-This exercise is a basic walkthrough for testing the Amazon website using Cucumber with Watir.
+This exercise is a basic walkthrough for testing the Amazon website using Cucumber and Watir.
 These tests will be using the Page Object Model design pattern.
 We will create separate Class for each page on Amazon.
 This is going to help us interact with the HTML elements on each page.

 # Installation